 How to Choose the Right Drywall Mud or Joint Compound

 Now, this is a decision-maker guide section.
-You’ll certainly benefit upon choosing the right drywall mud for cracks, taping, or texturing projects.
+You’ll certainly benefit from choosing the right drywall mud for cracks, taping, or texturing projects.

 1. Define Your Purpose of Use